mgtools/BacMGEnet/README.md

 mgenet/protospacer_w_multihits-greedy.gff -- identified phages with protospacer information (in gff format)

-mgenet/spacer2mge.gml -- spacer and MGE network (below shows a visulation of the network in Cytoscape when [this style file](https://github.com/mgtools/BacMGEnet/blob/main/misc/style.xml) is applied)
+mgenet/spacer2mge.gml -- spacer and MGE network (below shows a visualization of the network in Cytoscape when [this style file](https://github.com/mgtools/BacMGEnet/blob/main/misc/style.xml) is applied)

 ![This is an image](https://github.com/mgtools/BacMGEnet/blob/main/misc/toynetwork.png)